sous-chefs/firewall/README.md

 - direction: direction of the rule. valid values are: :in, :out, default is :in
 - interface: interface to apply rule (ie. 'eth0').
 - logging: may be added to enable logging for a particular rule. valid values are: :connections, :packets.
 In the ufw provider, :connections logs new connections while :packets logs all packets.
+- description: a description of the rule (defaults to name)
+- raw: provide a raw rule to the provider (used by the zap provider to remove existing rules that should not be there)
+- state: state or states of the packet (for examplke NEW, ESTABLISHED or RELATED)

 #### Providers

 - `Chef::Provider::FirewallRuleUfw`
     - platform default: Ubuntu
+- `Chef::Provider::FirewallRuleIptables`
+    - platform default: Redhat and Centos < version 7
+- `Chef::Provider::FirewallRuleFirewalld`
+    - platform default: Redhat and Centos >= version 7

 #### Examples